-We all want to keep our home and family safe, and one of the most important ways we can do this is to ensure that we have smoke alarms and carbon monoxide (CO) alarms correctly installed at home.
-This guide will help you to choose the right alarms for your home, and understand how to be prepared in case of an emergency at home.
+We all want to keep our home and family safe, and one of the most important ways we can do this is to ensure we have smoke alarms and carbon monoxide (CO) alarms correctly installed at home.
+This guide will help you to choose the right type of protection for your home, and understand how to be prepared in case of an emergency.

-Smoke alarms offer vital protection as they provide an early warning of trouble, and will alert you to a fire even if you are asleep.
+Smoke alarms offer vital protection as they provide an early warning, and will alert you to a fire even if you are asleep.
 They should be tested regularly, but it is also essential that you and all other members of your household understand how to react should the alarm sound.

 The Fire Service recommend that you install at least one smoke alarm on every level of your home.
 In addition, it is wise to install extra alarms in rooms containing large appliances, such as televisions or freezers.
 Fit smoke alarms where you can hear them if you are asleep - on an upstairs landing close to the bedrooms, or in the hallway between living and sleeping areas if your living space is on one floor.
 Don't install smoke alarms in the bathroom as steam may set these off accidentally.